Pompeii: Tourism

 Pompeii has been a popular tourist destination for over 250 years; it was on the Grand Tour.
 By 2008, it was attracting almost 2.6 million visitors per year, making it one of Italy's most popular tourist sites.
 It is part of a larger Vesuvius National Park and was declared a World Heritage Site by UNESCO in 1997.
 To combat problems associated with tourism, the governing body for Pompeii, the 'Soprintendenza Archeologica di Pompei', has begun issuing new tickets that allow tourists to visit cities such as Herculaneum and Stabiae as well as the Villa Poppaea, to encourage visitors to see these sites and reduce pressure on Pompeii.
+In 2024, the site's management announced that it would limit daily sales to a maximum of 20,000 personalised tickets per day and introduce timed entry schemes in the peak summer season.

 Pompeii is a driving force behind the economy of the nearby town of Pompei.
 Many residents are employed in the tourism and hospitality industry, serving as taxi or bus drivers, waiters, or hotel staff.

-Excavations at the site have generally ceased due to a moratorium imposed by the superintendent of the site, Professor Pietro Giovanni Guzzo.
+New excavations at the site were generally ceased due to a moratorium imposed in 1999 by the superintendent of the site, Professor Pietro Giovanni Guzzo.
+The moratorium was lifted in 2017.
 The site is generally less accessible to tourists than in the past, with less than a third of all buildings open in the 1960s available for public viewing today.